inboxpraveen/inboxpraveen/README.md

 🛠 **Principal AI Engineer & Solution Architect**

-I'm based in the heart of innovation, **Silicon Valley of India - Bengaluru**.
-I’m a Principal AI Engineer who loves building practical, scalable AI systems that solve real problems.
-I work across speech AI, LLMs, RAG, and document intelligence, and I enjoy turning complex ideas into clean, production-ready solutions.
-Whether it’s voice tech, smart search, or AI-powered automation, I’m always exploring, learning, and building things that push the boundaries of what’s possible.

-## :new: What's New I am working on?

-I am recently working on LLM powered local hosted applications such as chatbots, PDF Parsers, Search engines, and Lang Chain. :bird:
+I'm Praveen Kumar, a Principal AI Engineer & Solution Architect based in Bengaluru.
+I design and build end-to-end AI products—from speech AI and OCR to LLM-powered systems—that work reliably in real-world settings.
+I enjoy turning complex ideas into practical, production-ready solutions, and I share what I learn through open source and blogs.
+When I'm not coding, I mentor teams and focus on making AI infrastructure fast, modular, and aligned with real business goals.

 ## 🌐 Connect with me:
 - :man: [Portfolio](https://inboxpraveen.github.io)